prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Federating delta series directly could be usable if there is a constant and known collection interval for the delta series, and the metrics are scraped at least as often as the collection interval.
 However, this is not the case for all deltas and the scrape interval cannot be enforced.

-Therefore we will add a warning to the delta documentation explaining the issue with federating delta metrics, and provide a scrape config for ignoring deltas if the `__temporality__="delta"` label is set.
+Therefore we will add a warning to the delta documentation explaining the issue with federating delta metrics, and provide a scrape config for ignoring deltas if the delta labels are set.

-If deltas are converted to gauges, there would not be a way to distinguish deltas from regular gauges so we cannot provide a scrape config.

 ### Remote write ingestion

 Remote write support is a non-goal for this initial delta proposal to reduce its scope.
 However, the current design ends up supporting ingesting delta metrics via remote write.
-This is because a label will be added to indicate the temporality of the metric and used during querying, and therefore can be added manually added to metrics before being sent by remote write.
+This is because OTEL labels are added to indicate the type and temporality of the metric, and therefore can be added manually added to metrics before being sent by remote write.

 ### Prometheus metric metadata

 Prometheus has metric metadata as part of its metric model, which include the type of a metric.
-For this initial proposal, this will not be modified.
-Temporality will not be added as an additional metadata field, and will only be able to be set via the `__temporality__` label on a series.
+This will not be modified for the initial proposal, since the OTEL type/temporality are just added as labels rather than extending the Prometheus metric model.

 ### Prometheus OTEL receivers